skooner-k8s/skooner/README.md

-# skooner - Kubernetes Dashboard
+# Skooner - Kubernetes Dashboard

-skooner is a sandbox project of the [Cloud Native Computing Foundation](https://www.cncf.io/sandbox-projects).
+Skooner is a sandbox project of the [Cloud Native Computing Foundation](https://www.cncf.io/sandbox-projects).

-__(FYI: we are changing our name from "k8dash" to "skooner"!
+__(FYI: we are changing our name from "k8dash" to "Skooner"!
 Please bear with us as we transition all of our documentation and codebase to reflect this name change.)__

-skooner is the easiest way to manage your Kubernetes cluster.
+Skooner is the easiest way to manage your Kubernetes cluster.

 * **Full cluster management**: Namespaces, Nodes, Pods, Replica Sets, Deployments, Storage, RBAC and more
 * **Blazing fast and Always Live**: no need to refresh pages to see the latest cluster status